 The company has 5G products in five different segments of the sector: radio, including IP and optics; last mile connectivity with Massive MIMO connectivity (massive multiple input and output) and fixed wireless: millimeter wave capabilities with an edge in the cloud; layers and software neutral as to the network; and business networks.
 According to Suri, the latter sector will have a value of 15,000 million euros by 2025.

-In addition, it has made four predictions for 5G in the medium term they are – security will not be negotiable, operators will begin to deposit money from 5G services for companies, 5G will allow a historical growth of productivity and will continue to grow until a decade.
+In addition, it has made four predictions for 5G in the medium term: security will not be negotiable, operators will begin depositing money from 5G services for companies, 5G will allow a historical growth of productivity and will continue to grow until a decade.